EdwinVW/dapr-workshop/Assignment03/README.md

 1. The TrafficControlService sends `SpeedingViolation` messages using the Dapr pub/sub building block.
 2. The FineCollectionService receives `SpeedingViolation` messages using the Dapr pub/sub building block.
-3. RabbitMQ is used as pub/sub message broker.
+3. RabbitMQ is used as pub/sub message broker that runs as part of the solution in a Docker container.

 This assignment targets number **2** in the end-state setup: